atsuvovor/CyberThreat_Insight/datagen/README.md

 **Monthly Volatility**:
   - **Impact Score**, **Cost**, and **data_transfer_MB** We use synthetic techniques to create spikes or drops in activity between months, simulating the volatility in issues or user activity.
   - For example, we use random walks to vary values in a non-linear fashion to capture realistic volatility.

 **Data Augmentation**:

-   - **Scaling Up Data Points**: We will use SMOTE or random sampling for categorical columns to add diversity.
+* **Scaling Data Points**: During the early stages of feature engineering, SMOTE and controlled random sampling are applied particularly to categorical features to increase data diversity and address class imbalance.
-   - **Label Swapping for `Assignees`, `Departments`**: Here, we randomly reassign categories periodically to simulate changing roles.
+* **Label Perturbation for `Assignees` and `Departments`**: Categorical labels are periodically reassigned to simulate organizational role changes and dynamic team structures commonly observed in real-world environments.
-   - **Time-Series Variability**: We use simulated timestamps within and across sessions to show login attempts, data transfer spikes, and session durations.
+* **Time-Series Variability Injection**: Synthetic timestamps are generated both within and across sessions to model realistic behavioral dynamics, including bursts in login attempts, spikes in data transfer activity, and variations in session duration.

 **User activity features:**